yiliu-li/Optimized-CUDA-SDOT-Kernel/README.md

 An optimized CUDA SDOT(Single Floating-Point DOT Product) kernel on NVIDIA Turing GPUs.
 Better performance than the cuBLAS kernel.
 ## Description

-This code demonstrates a usage of cuBLAS `sdot` function to apply the dot product to vector x and y
+This code demonstrates a usage of cuBLAS `SDOT` function to apply the dot product to vector x and y

 Optimization of operations like SDOT in High-Performance Computing (HPC) mainly revolves around reducing data movement.
 This is achieved on GPU platforms by leveraging parallelism, reusing data at the cache/register level, and utilizing manual prefetching.